egc112/OpenWRT-egc-add-on/pbr/Missing IPv6 default route in pbr_XXX tables.md

  								i="$(echo "$i" | sed 's/ onlink$//')"
 ```

-But consider only using gateway for WAN as other interfaces are probabaly always link scope (needs testing)
+But consider only using gateway for WAN as other interfaces are probably always link scope (needs testing)
 This patch also deals with the absent gw6 when interface WAN is processed:
 ```
 --- pbr-1.1.7-25.bash	2024-10-17 14:57:20.322141800 +0200